mjc-school/MJC-School/stage #2.5/module #3 Spring Core/#4. Dependency Injection/content.md

 - It's really easy to keep adding multiple dependencies using this approach.
 If we were using constructor injection, having multiple arguments would make us think that the class does more than one thing, which can violate the Single Responsibility Principle.

-So far in this article, we have discussed two important concepts:

-- Dependency Inversion : We create loosely couple code by explicitly declaring dependencies, and introducing interfaces for them.
-- Dependency Injection : The Spring framework identifies beans and dependencies, and wires dependencies inside beans.